paulrohrbeck/aem-links/problems_solutions.md

 Problems & Solutions
 --------------------------

-Working document to gather common issues and solutions.
+Working document to gather common issues and possible solutions.
 (AEM 5.6.1 and 6.0)

 General Advice: